aswinks123/Helm/Helm-Complete-Projects/Helm_Project_Build_from_Basic_to_Advanced_Concepts/Stage-3-Conditionals/README.md

 ```

-## 2. Where the conditional is appled?
+## 2. Where the conditional is applied?

 Refer the deployment.yaml file. we added the conditional to control whether our pod should have requests and limit set.